Agsechi Vayingim (Agassaim Brinjal): Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 31 July 2023 and is valid until 27 June 2031.

 Agassaim Brinjal Growers and Sellers Association from Malwara Agassaim, proposed the GI registration of Agsechi Vayingim (Agassaim Brinjal).
-After filing the application in June 2021, the Brinjal was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Agsechi Vayingim (Agassaim Brinjal)" exclusive to the Brinjal grown in the region.
+After filing the application in June 2021, the Brinjal was granted the GI tag in 2023 by the Geographical Indications Registry in Chennai, making the name "Agsechi Vayingim (Agassaim Brinjal)" exclusive to the Brinjal grown in the region.
 It thus became the first brinjal variety from Goa and the 6th type of goods from Goa to earn the GI tag.

 The GI tag protects the brinjal from illegal selling and marketing, and gives it legal protection and a unique identity.